-Prerequisite(s): MATH 203 or MATH 211D ECON 1 is not prerequisite to ECON 2.
+Prerequisite(s): MATH 203 or 211D or 230 ECON 1 is not prerequisite to ECON 2.

 Principles of micro-economics: Forms of business organization, theory of the firm within competitive and noncompetitive markets, distribution of income, poverty, labor issues, agriculture.